jchapuis/akka-persistent-entity/README.md

 }
 ```
 ### Ride repository
 In domain-driven design, a [repository](https://martinfowler.com/eaaCatalog/repository.html) is an abstraction for a collection of persistent entities.
 It is the entry point to access and manipulate entities of a certain type.
 We can capture this with a simple trait, whose implementation will make use of our commands and replies together with the Akka mappings, as we'll see next.
-This makes our ride operations easy to integrate in the rest of domain code, which doesn't have to deal directly with commands.
+This makes our ride operations easy to integrate in the rest of domain code, since it won't have to deal directly with commands.
 Here's an example definition for our `RideRepository`, defined in *tagless-final* style:
 ```scala
 trait RideRepository[F[_]] {
   def bookRide(rideID: Ride.ID, origin: Address, destination: Address, pickupTime: Instant): F[BookReply]